Personal data on the Internet

 How do I know who the owner of a website is?

-First check out the website to see if you can find any contact information.
-Webshops and others providers of online services are always obliged to state their contact details on their website.
+First see if you can find any contact information on the website.
+Webshops and other providers of online services are always obliged to state contact details on their website.
 This will in any case be an email address or a contact form.

-Are you unable to find contact details on the website?
-Then you can find the name of the owner through a website with domain registrations,via website of Stichting Internet Domeinregistratie Nederland (SIDN).
+Are you unable to find any contact details on the website?
+Then you can find out who the owner of the website is by consulting a website with domain registrations.

-The police have access to even more extensive data in the WHOIS register.
-We recommend that you report serious violations and crimes.
+The police have access to more extensive data in the WHOIS register.
+In the case of serious offences and crimes, we recommend that you report these.

-Is it a foreign website?
-Then search via Whois.net.
+Does it concern a foreign website?
+Search via Whois.net then.

 Can I access my data usage at my internet provider?